ReganThorpe/aperture/README.md

-# aperture
+# Aperture
-Midterm Assignment for cs3500
+Midterm Assignment for CS3500

+Me and my partner created a website based on the company from Portal